wader/fq/doc/usage.md

   - `toactual`, `toactual($opts)` actual value (usually the decoded value)
   - `tosym`, `tosym($opts)` symbolic value (mapped etc)
   - `todescription` description of value
-  - `torepr` convert decode value into what it reptresents.
+  - `torepr` converts decode value into what it reptresents.
 For example convert msgpack decode value into a value representing its JSON representation.
   - All regexp functions work with binary as input and pattern argument with these differences compared to when using string input: